 Input field Description Network From the drop-down list, select the subnet whose IP addresses are distributed by the DHCP server.
 By selecting the subnet, the Range Start IP and the Range End IP input fields are automatically prefilled with the respective IP range.
 Range Start IP If the prefilled start IP address does not meet your requirements, adjust the entry to specify the range of IP addresses that are distributed to the client computers.

-Input field Description Range End IP If the prefilled end IP address does not meet your requirements, adjust the entry to specify the range of IP addresses that are distributed to the client computers.
-Make sure that the permanent IP addresses are not within the IP address range of the DHCP server as permanent IP addresses are not excluded automatically during dynamic address assignment.
-Otherwise, addresses may be assigned twice.
+Range End IP If the prefilled end IP address does not meet your requirements, adjust the entry to specify the range of IP addresses that are distributed to the client computers.
+Gateway If the prefilled gateway IP address to be pushed to the client does not meet your requirements, adjust the entry.
+The default gateway IP address is usually the IP address of your LANCOM R&S ® Unified Firewall.
+Preferred DNS server / Alternative DNS server If your LANCOM R&S ® Unified Firewall does not carry out name resolution, enter internal DNS servers that are located in the network or the Internet.
+Otherwise, the clients are allocated the IP address of your LANCOM R&S ® Unified Firewall as their DNS server.
 Lease Time Specify the time (in minutes) that the IP address of a computer is valid.
 The default lease time is 60 minutes.
-Gateway If the prefilled gateway IP address to be pushed to the client does not meet your requirements, adjust the entry.
-The default gateway IP address is usually the IP address of your LANCOM R&S® Unified Firewall.
-WINS server Optional: If there is a WINS server in the network, use this input field to communicate it to the clients.
+Maximum Lease Time Enter the maximum lease time (in minutes).
 Preferred NTP server / Alternative NTP server Optional: Clients may use NTP servers to determine the exact time.
 This is particularly important for user authentication via Windows servers.
-Preferred DNS server / Alternative DNS server If your LANCOM R&S [®] Unified Firewall does not carry out name resolution, enter internal DNS servers that are located in the network or the Internet.
-Otherwise, the clients are allocated the IP address of your LANCOM R&S [®] Unified Firewall as their DNS server.
+WINS server Optional: If there is a WINS server in the network, use this input field to communicate it to the clients.
 DNS Search Domains Specify a DNS search domain that the DNS service uses to resolve host names that are not fully qualified domain names.
-Click $oldsymbol{\oplus}$ to add the DNS search domain to the list.
+Click $igodot$ to add the DNS search domain to the list.
 You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
-For more information, see lcons and buttons on page 22.
+For more information, see lcons and buttons on page 23.
 If you edit an entry, a check box appears on the right of the entry.
 Activate the check box to apply your changes.